no0g/no0g.github.io/assets/resume/resume.md

 <!-- The paragraph after the h1 and ul and before the first h2 is optional.
 It
-is intended to be used for a short summary. --> Certified Security Engineer.
-Security Analyst.
-Aspiring Exploit Developer.
-Familiar with Linux, Offensive Security, Digital Forensics and Exploit Development.
-Craving for a great opportunity to explore more about Offesive Security Operations and Exploit Development.
+is intended to be used for a short summary. -->
+Senior Security Analyst with credentials covering both Blue and Red team operation.
+An analyst with a great understanding on both business processes and technical knowledge.

 ## Experience

 <!-- You have to wrap the "left" and "right" half of these headings in spans by
 hand -->
+### <span>L2 Security Analyst, Protergo</span> <span>Apr 2022 -- Present</span>

+ - Perform Deep Analysis with SIEM and other supporting tools (WireShark, SOCradar, VirusTotal)
+ - Oversees up to 20+ clients SIEMs and T1 analysts
+ - Maintaining up to 90% asset/network visibility by making sure SIEM is in good health
+ - Making sure SIEM is up to date with the latest detection signature for IDS and vulnerability detection for Vulnerability Assesment
-### <span>Security Analyst, Protergo</span> <span>Sep 2021 -- Present</span>
+### <span>Security Analyst, Protergo</span> <span>Sep 2021 -- Apr 2022</span>

  - Perform security monitoring and reporting of clients' network
  - Utilized AlienVault USM SIEM technology